 You give me $20, taxes in, and I give you access to all the eBooks I offer, in perpetuity. *

 Detractors might say that it’s not Monthly Recurring Revenue, or that it cashes out a customer’s lifetime value immediately.
 While it’s true that it’s not a semi-reliable payment every month that I can funnel directly to my landlord, it doesn’t have to be the last thing the customer ever purchases.
 They can still buy a physical book, or eBook gift packs for their friends, if they’re so inclined.

 The alternative is the Patreon model — a smaller donation every month in exchange for a trickle of output.
-But I don’t think I work like that.
+But I don’t work like that.
 Do you want a trickle?
-If so, that’s all you need to say: “Yes, I only want a trickle.”
+If so, say it out loud, right now: “Yes, I want only a trickle.”

 Your silence is all the encouragement I need, so I’m going to go ahead and implement a Lifetime Membership, and see if it works out.
 It’s not like I have anything else to do tonight.